mpicbg-csbd/unet-smfish-seg/notes/notes.md

 The membrane_weight_multiplier was making my membranes extra thick.
 I thought that a 10x multiplier was helping me learn, but it was really unnecessary and the results in m56 really show that.
 All subsequent results confirm this.
 The membrane width is better when using membrane_weight_multiplier=1.

+# Thoughts

+- Epochs seem to take around 45±1 seconds for tensorflow.
+- A high learning rate can bring faster convergence, but can also lead to sudden, unexpected spikes in loss which take a few epochs to (usually rapidly) recover from.
+- The training loss and accuracy aren't necessarily better than the validation!
+It might be that the validation dataset just happens to be easier to learn, even if it's completely hidden at training time. *can we identify the visible features that make it this way?* *Could it also be that a particular model just happens to perform consistently better on validation than training?* Yes this must also be possible.

+**are our models training on exactly the same training data?**

+- Yes, i think so.
+Let's check the train_ind.npy's are the same for both...
+They are.
+This means the training patches chosen are the same for both.